nikvuk92/1BG508/1BG508_edited.md

 sed 1d PopStrucIn1.evec | sed  "s/:/   /g " >   PopStrucIn1.evecm
 ```

-Load the R module:
+Open R by:
 ```
-module load R/3.4.3
+R/3.4.3
 ```
 See if you understand the code below.
 It plots PC1vsPC2 etc and puts labels on the plot.
-Open `R` and paste the following code to plot your PCs:
+After opening `R`, paste the following code to plot your PCs:

 ```
 WD<-getwd()